Director: Ezra Stone

 Production #: 1522

 After Dr. Smith inadvertently assists in the escape of Creech (Michael Conrad)—an apelike convict—and implicates Major West in the process, all three men are sentenced to a life of hard labor on the prison planet Destructon.
-Although Don appears content to wait for Will and the Robot to appeal his case via the proper legal channels, Dr. Smith decides to assist Creech with his jailbreak upon learning of a fortune in deutronium waiting just outside the penitentiary.
+While Don appears content to wait for Will and the Robot to appeal his case via the proper legal channels, Dr. Smith—realizing that a fortune in deutronium awaits him just outside the penitentiary—decides to assist Creech with his jailbreak.

 “Fugitives in Space” is marred by excessive camp.
-Fans of the ongoing conflict between Dr. Smith and Major West will, however, enjoy this episode for partially resolving the tumultuous relationship thereof.
+Fans of Dr. Smith and Major West will, however, enjoy this episode for partially resolving the ongoing conflict between both characters.

-By “sniffing” a prisoner’s uniform to track a man’s scent and later baking an explosive cake while dressed in chef’s whites, the Robot is portrayed as a big, goofy ham used only for comic relief purposes—a sorry fate for arguably the most iconic robot in science fiction history.
+By “sniffing” a prisoner’s uniform to track a man’s scent and later baking an explosive cake while dressed in chef’s whites, the Robot comes across as a goofy ham used only for comic relief purposes—an undignified fate for the most iconic robot in science fiction history.